RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

 A snapshot of a file system is a *logical, point-in-time, read-only, copy* of all files.
 It's not really a complete copy.
 Instead, the file system keeps track of files that are *changed* or *deleted* after the snapshot was made.
-Snapshots are point-in-time copies of the CRSP file system.
+CRSP Snapshots are point-in-time copies of the CRSP file system.

 .. _crsp snapshots default: